ldutoit/2020-spring-school-GBS/sessions/reference_assembly.md

 • Specify the path to the input folder `oregon_stickleback_mapped/`

 • Specify the path to the population map.
-We will be able to use the same popmap than for the denovo analysis, since we use the same samples.
+We will be able to use the same popmap as for the denovo analysis, since we are using the same samples.

 • We only want to keep the loci that are found in 80% of individuals.
 This is done by passing specific arguments to the `populations` software inside Stacks.
 The following should be added to your command: `-X "populations:  -r 0.80"`.
 Make sure you include the quotes.